-In the spring, the clay was then able to be worked by hand.
-It was necessary to either grind the clay into a powder and screen it to remove stones or the clay was was placed into a soaking pit where it was mixed with water to obtain the right consistency for moulding.
-It was kneaded with the hands and feet to mix all the elements of the clay together.
+In the spring, brickmakers could work the clay by hand.
+The clay was either ground into a powder and screened to remove stones, or placed into a soaking pit.
+Here, it was mixed with water to obtain the right consistency for moulding.
+The clay was then kneaded by hands and feet to thoroughly mix all the elements of the clay together.
 This step was called tempering or pugging and was the hardest work of all.
-In the mid-1800’s horse driven pug mills were invented to minimize labor.
+In the mid-1800’s, horse-driven pug mills were invented to minimize labor.
 At an opportune time, the clay was removed from the soaking pit or pug mill by a temperer, who then delivered it to the moulding table.

-The assistant brick moulder was called the “clot” moulder and he would prepare a lump of clay and give it to the brick moulder.
-The brick moulder was the key to the operation and he was the head of the team.
-He would stand at the moulding table for twelve to fourteen hours a day and with the help of his assistants could make 3500 to 5000 bricks in a day.
-He would take the clot of clay, roll it in sand and “dash” it into the sanded mould.
-The clay was pressed into the mould with the hands and the excess would be removed with a strike, which was a flat stick that had been soaking in water.
+The assistant brick moulder (the “clot” moulder) would prepare a lump of clay and give it to the brick moulder.
+The brick moulder was the key to the operation and the head of the team.
+He would stand at the moulding table for twelve to fourteen hours a day and, with the help of his assistants, could make 3500 to 5000 bricks in a single day.
+He would take the clot of clay, roll it in sand, and “dash” it into the sanded mould.
+The clay was pressed into the mould by hand and the excess would be removed with a strike, which was a flat stick that had been soaking in water.
 This excess clay was returned to the clot moulder to be reformed.
 Sand was used to prevent the clay from sticking to the mould.

 If fired bricks were on hand, they were used to construct the outer walls of the kiln and the surface was daubed with mud to contain the heat.
-If no fired bricks were available, the kiln was constructed entirely of green or raw bricks which were stacked in such a way as to act as their own kiln.
+If no fired bricks were available, the kiln was constructed entirely of green or raw bricks, which were stacked in such a way as to act as their own kiln.
 These kilns were called clamps or scove kilns.
 Wood and coal were used for fuel.
-Even after drying in air the green bricks contained 9-15% water.
-For this reason the fires were kept low for 24-48 hours to finish the drying process and during this time steam could be seen coming from the top of the kiln.
+Even after drying in the air, the green bricks contained 9-15% water.
+For this reason, the fires were kept low for 24-48 hours to finish the drying process.
+During this time, steam could be seen coming from the top of the kiln.
 This was called “water smoke”.
-Once the gases cleared this was the sign to increase the intensity of the fires.
+Once the gases cleared, brickmakers had to go ahead to increase the intensity of the fires.
 If it was done too soon the steam created in the bricks would cause them to explode.
 Intense fires were maintained in the fire holes around the clock for a week until temperatures of 1800 degrees F were reached.

-The knowledge and experience of the brickmaker dictated when the fireholes would be bricked over and the heat was allowed to slowly dissipate over another week.
-When the kiln was disassembled the sorting process began.
+The knowledge and experience of the brickmaker dictated when the fire holes would be bricked over.
+At this point, the heat was allowed to slowly dissipate over the course of one week.
+When the kiln was disassembled, the sorting process began.
 If only raw bricks were used, the bricks from the outermost walls were kept to be burned again in the next kiln.
 Some bricks which were closest to the fire received a natural wood ash glaze from the sand that fell into the fires and became vaporized and deposited on the bricks.
 These bricks were used in the interior courses of the walls.
 Bricks that became severely over-burned and cracked or warped were called clinkers and were occasionally used for garden walls or garden paths.
 The best bricks were chosen for use on the exterior walls of the building.
 Those that were only slightly underfired had a salmon color and early bricklayers knew that the porosity of these bricks would help to insulate the structure and they were placed on the innermost courses of the wall.